Robert Goodwill: Personal life

-He married Maureen Short in November 1987 in North Yorkshire and they have two sons (born May 1989 and June 1991) and a daughter (born May 1994).
+He married Maureen Short in November 1987 in North Yorkshire, and they have two sons (born May 1989 and June 1991) and a daughter (born May 1994).
 He employs his wife as a part-time caseworker on a salary just under £30,000.

-He was once the chairman of the cereals and livestock committee of the North Yorkshire National Farmers Union 1986–8.
+He was once the chairman of the cereals and livestock committee of the North Yorkshire National Farmers Union (1986–1988).
 He takes a keen interest in steam engines and owns several; he once brought an engine back from the former Czechoslovakia to restore it.
-He stepped in to save the Scarborough Pleasure Ship, Coronia, in January 2011 so that the historic, Dunkirk-veteran vessel can continue to be based in the harbour there.
-He speaks French, German and some Russian.
+He stepped in to save the Scarborough Pleasure Ship, Coronia, in January 2011 so that the historic Dunkirk-veteran vessel can continue to be based in the harbour there.

+Goodwill also owns a 1900 De Dion Bouton Veteran Car that he races on the London to Brighton Veteran Car Run.